The Cadastre now has an official application: so you can check how much a property is worth and receive notices on your mobile - How smart Technology changing lives

 The new Cadastre app allows you to carry out queries and procedures on properties, in addition to being able to add data to the records.

 Public Administrations in Spain increasingly offer more facilities so that citizens can consult their information or carry out some procedures using their mobile phone.
-Apps such as Citizen Folder or Health Card allow you to get the most out of their respective electronic offices, and The Cadastre has also launched its own application.
+Apps such as Citizen Folder or Health Card allow you to take great advantage of their respective electronic offices, and the Cadastre has also launched its own application .

 The Cadastre is the public registry that contains the description of rural, urban and special characteristics real estate.
-Furthermore, their registration is mandatory—and free—, so, If you own any property, with this app you can access all its information and even consult its public reference price, which is updated every year.
+Furthermore, their registration is mandatory—and free—so, if you own a property, with this app you can access all its information and even consult its public reference price, which is updated every year.

 It is now available to download from Google Play completely free of charge, and is accessed using the different authentication methods that are available to access the Internet headquarters.
-These are the digital certificate, the PIN code or permanent PIN code.
+These are the digital certificate , the PIN code or permanent PIN code.
 It is also possible to do it with a cadastral reference.
-Many of its functions can replace a web consultation or a callso it promises to be of great help.
+Many of its functions can replace a consultation on the web or a call , so it promises to be of great help.

 All information available